MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ### Parameters
  `cr`
  Background color to set, or the `CLR_NONE` value for no background color.
 List view controls with background colors redraw themselves significantly faster than those without background colors.
-For information, see [COLORREF](http://msdn.microsoft.com/library/windows/desktop/dd183449) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For information, see [COLORREF](http://msdn.microsoft.com/library/windows/desktop/dd183449) in the Windows SDK.

 ### Return Value
  Nonzero if successful; otherwise zero.